 - All other paperwork related to the bankruptcy

-The key to recovering from bankruptcy is to use it as an experience to learn from, to change the habits and behaviors that led you down that road in the first place.
+The key to recovering from bankruptcy is to use it as an experience to learn from, to change past habits and behaviors, and start again stronger and better than ever before.
 Here are some steps to help you with the fresh start:

 - Create a Solid Budget.
 Review your budget, revise it, and streamline it.
 Make it easy to follow so that you can stick with it over the long term.

 - Boost Savings.
-Contribute as much as possible to your savings so that if an emergency happens, you don’t start missing payments.
+Contribute as much as possible to your savings so that if an emergency happens, you can weather the financial storm without going into debt.

 - Rebuild Credit.
 Focus on slowly rebuilding your credit so you don’t get overwhelmed.

 - Be Consistent.
-Take small steps and stay patient, knowing the work you’re doing is going to pay dividends eventually.
+Take small steps and be patient, and know the work you’re doing will pay off in the long run.

 Do One Thing.
 Find every bankruptcy-related document and keep them in a filing cabinet.
 You will likely be asked about them at some point down the road.